nats-io/nats-site/content/blog/ariane-mapping-microservice-with-nats.md

 As you may understand, the Ariane project is a big trip which makes fun and profit from new graph database technology and which needs an efficient messaging bus to push, as much as possible and as quickly as possible, the data coming from your runtime to a big and unified mapping database.

-Ariane is also an open source and inclusive project because there are lots of plugins to write : every day, we're developing new applications which will become our problems tomorrow and which will need a fast and deep understanding from OPS and DEVS.
+Ariane is also an open source and inclusive project because there are lots of plugins to write : every day, we're developing new applications which will raise new problems tomorrow and which will need a fast and deep understanding from OPS and DEVS.

 From our point of view, this human understanding of tech is a key point in providing the next step of our evolution : efficient and trusted IA.